TrustLevel/Content-KG/README.md

 	c.
 Stores the articles, entities, and bias scores in Memgraph.
 3. Query and Explore: The user can search the Knowledge Graph through Streamlit and explore relationships between articles and entities in Memgraph Lab.

-Visit http://localhost:8501 to query the articles, entities, and bias scores.

 7. Testing
 Run the tests for the application using pytest: